Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/tree-list-view-columns.md

 ## Widths

 A column's width is specified via the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[Width](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.Width) property.
-This property accepts a `GridLength` value and effectively works the same as a `Grid` panel's column width specification where a value can be a specific pixel length, `Auto`, or can be a star (*) sized length.
+This property accepts a `GridLength` value and effectively works the same as a `Grid` panel's column width specification where a value can be a specific pixel length, `"Auto"`, or can be a star (`*`) sized length.

 In the case of auto and star-sized columns, the [MinWidth](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.MinWidth) and [MaxWidth](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.MaxWidth) values are also examined.
 These properties set minimum and maximum values for any calculated widths.